JQChong/jet-lag/docs/hiding/the_hider_deck/curses.md

 ### Curse of the Sloth

-This curse can be played multiple times, and the effect stacks, i.e. if the curse is played multiple times, the time allocated to hiders increases by 5 minutes and 10 minutes for photo questions in large games that many times.
+This curse can be played multiple times, and the effect stacks, i.e. the time allocated to hiders increases by 5 minutes and 10 minutes for photo questions in large games the number of times the curse is played.

 ### Curse of the Imaginary Sinkhole